-Assistants on 'short posts' are not required to pay the IHS as they are in the UK for under 6 months.
-If assistants partaking in a short post are prompted to pay the fee, it is important to check that their placement dates are not pushing them slightly over the six month mark.

-A way to check this is with the IHS Checker, which allows assistants to check whether or not they are required to pay the charge.
-If it states that an assistant must, due to the placement being slightly over 6 months, they may want to contact their school to rearrange their placement dates.
-If the checker states that an assistant does not have to pay the surcharge but they are still being prompted to do so through the visa process, they should contact UKVI, providing a screenshot of the checker answer as proof.
+Assistants on 'short posts' are not required to pay the IHS as they are in the UK for exactly 6 months or less.
+If assistants partaking in a short post are prompted to pay the fee, it is important to check that their placement dates are not pushing them slightly over the six-month mark.
+If the placement is slightly over six months, and the assistant is therefore asked to pay the IHS, they may want to contact their school to rearrange their placement dates.
+If the placement is exactly 6 months or less, and the assistant should not therefore be required to pay the IHS, they should contact UKVI.